 This article is part of an analysis project about M. Night Shyamalan‘s five films from 1999 to 2006: The Sixth Sense (1999), Unbreakable (2000), Signs (2002), The Village (2004) and Lady in the Water (2006).
 This is the first article about The Village.
+The second is here, the third here.
 The articles about the other films can be found in this overview.

 Writing about such a complex work as The Village is a challenge not only in analysis, but organisation.
 Unlike the other films in this series, the general comments on The Village must wait until the second article, to keep this first expedition into Covington Woods at a manageable length.
 It is more important to get across the greater picture of the film’s story arc and to present its supporting array of motifs.
 Since they will be constantly referred to in the later articles, it will be useful to have them under the belt at an early stage.